Tax breaks for big investment projects

 Procurement from smaller businesses, innovative processes, business linkages and location in an industrial development zone will also stand in a project's favour.

-Proposed projects that achieve "qualifying status" will be able to deduct from their taxable income 35% of the costs of their investment in manufacturing assets, up to a maximum of R550-million.
+achieve "qualifying status" will be able to deduct from their taxable income 35% of the costs of their investment in manufacturing assets, up to a maximum of R550-million.
 "Preferred status" projects will be able deduct 55% of the cost of their investment in manufacturing assets, up to a maximum of R900-million.

 Projects will also be able to deduct an additional training allowance of R36 000 per employee from their taxable income, up to a maximum of R20-million for "qualifying" projects and R30-million for "preferred" projects.